NexMirror/Kallithea/docs/usage/performance.rst

 amounts of data from version control systems, here are some tips on how to get the best performance.

-* Kallithea is often I/O bound, and hence a fast disk (SSD/SAN) is usually more important than a fast CPU.

-* Sluggish loading of the front page can easily be fixed by grouping repositories or by increasing cache size (see below).
-This includes using the lightweight dashboard option and ``vcs_full_cache`` setting in .ini file.

 Follow these few steps to improve performance of Kallithea system.

+1. Kallithea is often I/O bound, and hence a fast disk (SSD/SAN) is usually more important than a fast CPU.

-1. Increase cache
+2. Increase cache

     Tweak beaker cache settings in the ini file.
 The actual effect of that is questionable.

-2. Switch from SQLite to PostgreSQL or MySQL
+3. Switch from SQLite to PostgreSQL or MySQL

     SQLite is a good option when having a small load on the system.
 But due to locking issues with SQLite, it is not recommended to use it for larger